How To Get a Website Taken Down: A Comprehensive Guide

 • Tangible medium: Is the content fixed in a document, recording, or file for copyright protection?

 • Authorship: Is the content created by an author who holds the rights?
-The employer may hold the copyright if it was created as part of employment.
+The employer may hold the copyright for certain works.

 • Expression of ideas: Copyright protects the expression of ideas, not the ideas themselves.
 Generic facts and ideas are not protected.